hmrc/transit-movements-validator/conf/xsd/README.md

 ## XSD versions

 The XSDs in this directory are version 51.8.2.
-The version currently deployed on Trader Test is version 51.8_A, which are available from the ALL_CTC_XSDs_v51.8_A.zip file.

-**Note that this version retains the leading space for phase ID " NCTS5.1" in stypes.** Please feel free to change this locally -- this leading space has no effect on the validation.